zglue-bill/tools-official/nxfuse/README.txt

 which makes the assumption that the NuttX tools repo is located at the same directory level as the main "nuttx" source repo.

-To enable / disable SmartFS features (wear leveling, CRC, etc.) in the nxfuse implementation, run the 'make menuconfig' routine from within the nuttx directory and select the features required.
+To enable / disable SmartFS/NXFFS features (wear leveling, CRC, etc.) in the nxfuse implementation, run the 'make menuconfig' routine from within the nuttx directory and select the features required.
 Then run 'make context' within the nuttx directory.
 The newly generated nuttx/include/nuttx/config.h file will be copied to the tools/nxfuse/include/nuttx directory when the nxfuse is next built.

 Using nxfuse
 ============

 To use nxfuse, invoke it directly from within the nxfuse directory or run the 'make install' command as root (or sudo) to install it in /usr/bin.
 The invocation format for nxfuse is:

    nxfuse [options] [-t fstype] [fuse_options] mount_dir data_source